GorbulasDev/learnelectra/docs/backup.md

 For MacOS, it is slightly different.
 Follow the steps below:

-1. Click on the Electra QT Wallet program so that it is active on your screen.
+1. Click on the Electra Protocol QT Wallet program so that it is active on your screen.
-2. In the very top of the screen, select the menu option, "Electra" (should be very top left)
+2. In the very top of the screen, select the menu option, "Electra Protocol" (should be very top left)
 3. Go to Backup Wallet

 The video below is on Windows but Linux has the same menu.